Pix4D/cogito/README.md

 ### Suggestions

 We suggest to set a very long interval for `check_interval`, for example 24 hours, as shown in the example above.
-This helps reducing the number of check containers in a busy Concourse deployment and, for this resource, has no adverse effects.
+This helps to reduce the number of check containers in a busy Concourse deployment and, for this resource, has no adverse effects.

 ## The `check` step